 Just because she’s conquered her goal of visiting every country, doesn’t mean Nabongo is retiring.
 She might slow down a little, though.

-“This morning I went to get my mail and my neighbour was like, 'You’re still here?
+“This morning I went to get my mail and my neighbor was like, 'You’re still here?
 This is literally the most I’ve ever seen you,” Nabongo said.
 “I haven’t spent three weeks at home for a long time.
 It’s nice to be still for a minute.”

 Nabongo said she still plans to travel extensively.
 Already, she’s been to 37 countries more than once and estimates within her lifetime she’ll revisit 150.